rachlally/note-taker/README.md

 Creating the Note Taker was my first introduction into backend development.
 I learned how to create routes in order to get, post, and delete stored data.
 I learned how to use Insomnia to assist with writing and testing these routes.
 I learned how to push applications to Heroku and deploy my site.

+## Technology

+This application was created with an Express.js back end.
+Deployed with Heroku.

 ## Usage

 The Note Taker application is viewable and usable at: https://note-taker-lally.herokuapp.com